aredn/documentation/arednNetworkDesign/frequency_bands.rst

 .. caution:: **You are responsible for using frequencies, channels, bandwidths, and power levels that comply with your country's amateur radio license requirements.**

+Channel Information
   Each band is divided into channels, each of which consists of a 5 MHz frequency offset identified by the center frequency of the channel and assigned a numerical label.
 In the example below you can see that a selected channel may use more or less of the frequency range based on the chosen channel width.
 The wider the channel, the more overlap there will be with adjacent channels.
 Wide channels have the effect of reducing the number of non-overlapping or non-interfering channels that will be available for use.
 When selecting channels and widths, be sure to use non-overlapping channels.
 Devices using channels or channel widths that overlap will interfere with one another and cannot communicate to coordinate the sharing of bandwidth.

 .. image:: _images/channel-width-example.png
    :alt: Channel Width Example